alisalman110/VBPtest/VBP/Design_Structures/D_Veeam_Components/D_Wan_accelerator/wan_accelerator.md

 **How many source WAN accelerators do I need ?**

-Since WAN accelerator processs VM disk sequentially, you may consider using more than one source WAN accelerators to distribute tasks between them.
+Since WAN accelerator processes VM disk sequentially, you may consider using more than one source WAN accelerators to distribute tasks between them.
 Many-to-one scenario is supported, target WAN accelerator should be sized carefully in this case with recommended ratio 4:1.

 ## WAN Accelerator System requirements
 **Source WAN accelerator**

 The source WAN accelerator consumes a high amount of CPU and memory whilst re-applying the WAN optimized compression algorithm.
 Recommended system configuration is 4 CPU cores and 8 GB RAM.
 When using an existing Veeam Managed Server for Wan Acceleration which already has a role such as Veeam Backup & Replication Server, Proxy or Windows Repository ensure you have not overcommitted the CPUs on that host and there is enough resource for each role, otherwise the job will wait for a free CPU to continue.